soorya474/soorya474/README.md

 🔍 With a strong foundation in both manual and automated testing, I focus on writing maintainable, efficient, and robust test scripts that help build confidence in every release.

-🧠 Always learning, always evolving.Lokking out for QA opportunities and I am currently deepening my expertise in:
+🧠 Always learning, always evolving.Looking out for QA opportunities and I am currently deepening my expertise in:
 AI-driven Testing
 Data Science & Machine learning.

 🌱 My goal is to bridge the gap between quality assurance and intelligent automation by continuously upskilling and staying ahead of trends in the testing world.